Joanna Cole (author): Career

 After some graduate education courses, she became a librarian in a Brooklyn elementary school.
 Cole subsequently became a letters correspondent at Newsweek, then associate editor for the SeeSaw book club at Scholastic, and then a senior editor for Doubleday Books for Young Readers.
 She went freelance in 1980, writing children's books and articles for Parents magazine.
 Her first children's book was about cockroaches and it was published in 1971.
-Cole decided to write Cockroaches because there was not a book written about the insect at the time.
+Cole decided to write Cockroaches because there had not yet been a book published about the insect, and said "I had ample time to study the creature in my low-budget New York apartment!"
 She decided to write children's books full-time in 1980.
 Two of her books were written for parents to read with their children, with the titles being How You Were Born (1984) and Your New Potty (1989).
 Cole always kept the emotional level of her readers in mind when writing children's books.
 She stated that it is a privilege to have a career doing what she enjoyed as a child.

 The Magic School Bus

 The first Magic School Bus book was written in 1985 and published the following year.
 She and illustrator Bruce Degen spent over a year per book when they worked on the first 10 titles.
 Cole was nervous about starting the first Magic School Bus book, stating, "I couldn't work at all.
 I cleaned out closets, answered letters, and went shopping—anything but sit down and write.
 But eventually I did it, even though I was scared".
 She also said that she wanted to write science books that told stories which readers would enjoy even with no science aspect.

 When writing a Magic School Bus book Cole wrote the text first, then she and Degen went over each page.
 She also wrote more words on removable tape which she placed over those she had previously written.
 If she did not like something she had written, she figured that she might like what was on the tape instead.

-The Magic School Bus has enjoyed continued success and has sold millions of copies in multiple languages.
+The Magic School Bus has found continued success and has sold millions of copies in multiple languages.
 The most recent installment in the series is The Magic School Bus Explores Human Evolution (2020).
 Cole said that her favorite The Magic School Bus book is Inside the Earth, in which the character Arnold confuses a piece of Styrofoam with dirt on it as a rock and brings it to class, similar to an incident involving Cole's daughter.

 The book series was adapted into an animated TV show starring the voice of Lily Tomlin (as "Ms. Frizzle"), which ran for 3 years beginning in 1994.
-In 2017, the books were adapted for a Netflix series starring the voice of Kate McKinnon (as "Fiona Felicity Frizzle"), titled The Magic School Bus: Rides Again.
+In 2017, the books were adapted for a Netflix series starring the voice of Kate McKinnon (as "Fiona Felicity Frizzle"), titled The Magic School Bus Rides Again.

 The video game series was published for several other hardware platforms in 1994 until 2010.